nTrajkovik/BeGamer/README.md

         }
         /// <summary>
         /// Detects collision and calls CollisionFix on the entities to adjust them to touch
-        /// the platform with which they collide
+        /// the platform with which they will collide
         /// </summary>
         public void CheckCollision()
         {